Beersheba: Security incidents in the city

 On October 19, 1998, sixty-four people were wounded in a grenade attack.

 On August 31, 2004, sixteen people were killed in two suicide bombings on commuter buses in Beersheba for which Hamas claimed responsibility.
 On August 28, 2005, another suicide bomber attacked the central bus station, seriously injuring two security guards and 45 bystanders.
 During Operation Cast Lead, which began on December 27, 2008, and lasted until the ceasefire on January 18, 2009, Hamas fired 2,378 rockets (such as Grad rockets) and mortars, from Gaza into southern Israel, including Beersheba.
 The rocket attacks have continued, but have been only partially effective since the introduction of the Iron Dome rocket defense system.

 In 2010, an Arab attacked and injured two people with an axe.
 In 2012, a Palestinian from Jenin was stopped before a stabbing attack in a "safe house".
 On October 18, 2015, a lone gunman shot and killed a soldier guarding the Beersheva bus station before being gunned down by police.
 In September 2016, the Shin Bet thwarted a Palestinian Islamic Jihad terror attack at a wedding hall in Beersheba.

 On March 22, 2022, a convicted Islamic State supporter carried out a stabbing and vehicle-ramming attack, killing four people and injuring two others.

 During the Gaza war, the city became the target of several rocket attacks.

 During the Iran–Israel war in 2025, the city was targeted by Iran.
 On June 19, the Soroka Medical Center was struck by an Iranian ballistic missile, destroying the hospital's surgical ward, causing widespread destruction to nearby buildings and injuring at least 80 people.
 On June 24, after the ceasefire agreement came into effect, Iran launched missiles towards a residential building in the city, killing 5 civilians and injuring 20.

+On March 29, 2026, 11 people were injured as a result of a missile strike during the 2026 Iran war, with a further 20 treated for "acute anxiety" by Magen David Adom.